Zsemle/brick/README.md

 This is a demo project for a job application.
-If that's what you are looking for, you are at the right place!
+The story is about a search page where you can check out and filter experiences - that you may purchase in a "real" app.

 ## Requirements
 This project was built using node v12.19.0 LTS.
 It may run on other versions.